 Crispy Rice Noodles Fried in Coconut Oil

-I don’t like to waste the oil, however, so I just put enough oil to go halfway up the side of whatever I am cooking.
-That’s enough to cook the first half, and I then just flip what I am cooking to finish the other side.
+Since you won’t want to waste this gorgeous oil, just put enough oil to go halfway up the side of whatever you are cooking.
+That’s enough to cook the first side; flip to finish cooking the other side.

 The flavorful virgin oil is also the better choice if you want to utilize the oil as a supplement to stabilize your blood sugar and keep your metabolism humming at high speed.

-Topically, you can use it as a moisturizer on your face and all over the body.
-Try slathering your entire body with the oil BEFORE taking a shower.
-You’ll come out of the shower already clean and soft – not greasy – without having to use soap or moisturizer.
+You can use the virgin variety as a moisturizer for your face and body.
+Try slathering your entire body with the oil before taking a shower.
+You’ll come out of the shower clean and soft – not greasy – without having to use soap or moisturizer.

 You can also work coconut oil into a blend.
-Inspired by Mary Enig’s blend of oils, I mix 1/3 extra virgin olive oil (or macadamia nut oil for a really subtle flavor), 1/3 part unrefined sesame oil (NOT the toasted variety), and 1/3 part coconut oil.
-(I use the filtered here for the most neutral flavor.)
+This combination is inspired by Mary Enig’s blend of oils: mix 1/3 part extra virgin olive oil (or macadamia nut oil for a really subtle flavor), 1/3 part unrefined sesame oil (not the toasted variety), and 1/3 part aroma-free coconut oil.
 The resulting oil is mild-tasting and has a combination of healthful properties from all three oils.
-You can keep this at room temperature and use it for sautéing and dressings.
-AND – this is my favorite part – it is a great oil for homemade mayonnaise.
+You can keep the oil at room temperature, and use it for sautéing and for salad dressings.
+It also make s a wonderful oil for mayonnaise.
 Deviled eggs, anyone?
 We’ll save that for another day.